jjspeedie/sandwich-bib/README.md

 bib-merges >> bibtool -s -d chapter2.bib chapter3.bib chapter4.bib chapter5.bib -o merged2345.bib
 ```

-*What gets counted as a duplicate bib item?* Itmes here are counted as duplicates based on their **bibkey** (the first thing in the .bib item entry).
+*What gets counted as a duplicate bib item?* Items here are counted as duplicates based on their **bibkey** (the first thing in the .bib item entry).
 Below is an example of a duplicate and what happens to it.
 The bibkey in this example is ``jvm1995-correction``:

 ```
 @Article{	  jvm1995-correction,